CCrocilla/horizon-shop/README.md

 ## **Credits**

-#### Thanks to my Mentor, Narender Singh, for his guide and support in the realization of this project, for his availability and for being willing to talk to me on a Sunday night!!
+#### Thanks to my Mentor, Narender Singh, for his guide and support in the realization of this project, and for always being available to talk to me even on a Sunday night!!
 #### Thanks to the useful references and suggestions derived from sources listed below, I manage to gain a deeper understanding of how Django works and is used, including the integration with HTML.
-In addition, continuous trial and error tests provided a useful means to further experiment on the usage of these used programming languages for the creation of the site.
+In addition, continuous trial and error tests provided a useful means to further experiment on the usage of these programming languages for the creation of the site.

 - ### Content & Media
 #### The landing Page of the website was initially realised using a bootstrap template.
 This Template has been gradually updated to meet the need of the website.

-A Django framework has been used for the realization of the site.
+#### A Django framework has been used for the realization of the site.
 The content of the application is entirely customised.
 In order to consolidate the knowledge acquired during the Code Institute Course dedicated to Django (as well as the HTML, CSS and Javascript), I have used the websites listed below studying and focussing on the writing coding procedures and its best practices:
 - [Medium.com](https://medium.com/@inceptiondj.info/html-css-coding-best-practice-fadb9870a00f)
 - [Learn.shayhowe.com](https://learn.shayhowe.com/html-css/writing-your-best-code/)